Tigers vs. Phillies Player Props Betting Odds

 MLB Props Today: Philadelphia Phillies

-- Aaron Nola (4-4) will take the mound for the Phillies, his 13th start of the season.
+- The Phillies' Taijuan Walker (4-3) will make his 13th start of the season.

 |Opponent